SimonMaracine/checkers-engine/engine/protocol.md

 It is GUI's responsability to send valid moves.
 The engine is not obligated to do error checking.

-### GO [dontplaymove]
+### GO [maxdepth `depth`] [maxtime `time`] [dontplaymove]

 Tells the engine to think, play and return the best move of its current internal position.

-It should optionally not play the resulted move on its internal board, if the second token is equal to the string *dontplaymove*.
+It should optionally not play the resulted move on its internal board, if there is a token equal to the string *dontplaymove*. *maxdepth* and *maxtime* are optional constraints to the search. *maxtime* is a 32-bit floating point number representing seconds.
+By default, the search is unconstrained.

 The GUI is not permitted to send the **GO** command while the engine is still thinking.
 It can only send another **GO** command after it received a **BESTMOVE** message from engine.

 The engine must not return from processing the **GO** command until it has a valid best move result.

+**GO**'s arguments are named, not positional.

 ### STOP